etorth/libnvc/README.md

 another cpp nvim msgpack-rpc client.
-nvim's rpc interface is convenient but not something you can finish in 10 minutes.
+nvim's rpc interface is convenient but not something you can finish in 10 minutes. this repo creates libnvc.a and libnvc.hpp and you can read/write a process running neovim easily.

 ![image](https://github.com/etorth/libnvc/raw/master/readme/cap2.png)
 ![image](https://github.com/etorth/libnvc/raw/master/readme/cap1.png)